jarrettv/Mini-V/docs/BuildGuide.md

 > The following steps requires precise measurements, so take your time

 * Use calipers and set to 140mm from very top to top of mount
-  * Note: you should see 245mm from lower extrustion to bottom of mount
+  * Note: you should see 245mm from lower extrusion to bottom of mount
   * TODO: Add diagram
 * Tighten down Y-rail mount on both sides